 The agricultural cooperatives of El Gigante and Sueños en Jocoaitique

 In the first meeting, close to Perquin another stronghold of the left wing guerilla troops, Carmen was scared at first as some of the men were still armed.
 Slowly she told them that she worked only with organized groups because the needs in El Salvador at that time were so great that she could not consider helping individuals.

 The cooperative formed by some 60 members and their families is located only 1 mile from the city of Perquin in the poorest department of El Salvador, Morazán.
 Because members of the cooperative El Gigante obtained agricultural lands under the peace agreements in two different cities, they were forced to form another cooperative in Jocoaitique some 15 miles from Perquin.
 So by 1995 the two cooperatives “El Gigante” and “Sueños en Jocoaitique” were now operating each as its own legal entity.

 In 2001 our first eligible university students entered our student loan program and by 2007 we were supporting 6 students from the two cooperatives.
-Since 2009 we have been renting a student house in San Miguel where most of our students from this area live during the week.
-Now in 2016 we have aided most of the youth from both cooperatives in their university studies and this year we continue to support the last student with financial aid for her university studies.
+From 2009 to 2015 we had been renting our second student house, this in San Miguel where most of our students from this area lived during the week.
+In 2016 we had aided most of the qualifying youth from both cooperatives in their university studies and in 2017 we supported the last student with financial aid for her university studies.

 In 2006 project AGE was started providing reading glasses to seniors, the project combines training in the making of local handicrafts and social activities with our high school and university students.
 Although project AGE started in Morazán it now continues annually in the rural parts of Suchitoto where most of our efforts continue.